CZ-NIC/mininterface/docs/index.md

 * Running on a remote machine?
 Automatic regression to the text interface.
 * Or access your program via [web browser](http://127.0.0.1:8000/Interfaces/#webinterface-or-web).

-## Can I use my old ArgumentParse

-Yes,

 # Installation

 Install with a single command from [PyPi](https://pypi.org/project/mininterface/).